AlysonDorfman/reading-notes/read02.md

 IDE: Integrated Development Enviroment

 An IDE is a text editor **and**, in addition, a file manager, compiler, and debugger.
 Just like MSFT Outlook is not just email, it's also a calendar, task manager, etc. It's a whole suite of software.

+## The Command Line
+Your window into the computer.

+The Command Line aka The Terminal mirrors your computer's File Folder.
+Instead of having a graphical user interface (GUI) where you can click around and see what you're doing easily, it has a Command Line Interface (CLI) that functions with the commands you enter through text.

+Within the terminal, there is a prompt, after which you enter your command and any command line arguments or "options," which are simply modifications to your command.

+To open a terminal: Search Terminal in your computer's search bar, and open the application.

+Bash is the most common shell, or element responsible for running your commands in the terminal.

+A shortcut: The terminal stores a list of your commands.
+So if you want to repeat a recent command, type the up arrow to flip through a bunch of your recent commands.

+## Basic Navigation
+Let's Explore the System